 Residence Life Appeals Committee (RLAC)

 The Residence Life Appeals Committee (RLAC) reviews a wide range of appeals that may include, but are not limited to fees for earlier cancellation of the housing contract and denied housing petitions.
-The RLAC generally consists of two Deans or Directors from Student Services and one student House Adviser.
+The RLAC generally consists of two Deans or Directors from Student Life and one student House Adviser.
 Depending on the subject matter of the appeal the Chair of RLAC may determine that a student HA should not participate in that particular review.

 Review of students’ appeals to RLAC include the following: